This is a work in progress.

 One way to detect forged mail is to read it, carefully, and think about it.
 Many forged messages have very obvious indicators.
 Bad spelling and poor use of the language is one.
 Is the content even plausible?

 Some criminals, however, know what they're doing and their messages are very well crafted indeed.
 Even after a very careful reading by someone familiar with the alleged writer, it might not be at all obvious that the message is forged.

 Another way to detect forgery is to look at the mail headers.

 The structure of a mail message

 An electronic mail message is made up of two parts.
 They are the headers, of which there can be quite a few (nobody ever sees most of them), and a body.
 There's just one body.
 It can be empty, and although it's just about possible to imagine how an empty forged body might be malicious, you probably aren't worried about that.
 Some headers have a strictly defined structure, some don't, and most headers can be present or not present - but a message cannot be delivered without any headers.
 If you're at risk of being targeted by forged mail (and in 2018 that means most of us), it's worth learning a little about mail headers.

 Your mail client (the thing that you use to read your mail - it

 might be called Microsoft Mail, Outlook, Seamonkey, Thunderbird,

-probably can do if you ask it to, but
+ask it to, but

-If the sending and receiving mail systems are set up properly, they can make the detection of forgery very straightforward and completely automatic.
+If the sending and receiving mail systems are set up in the right way, they can make the detection of forgery very straightforward and completely automatic.
 The tools to do that have been available since the late 2000s and they are readily available.
 They are not trivial to install and use, and it must be left to mail providers to do most of the work.
 But if you own a domain name you can help.
 All you need to do is set up an SPF record.
 It's one line of text in the Domain Name System.